Before configuring a Data Transfer Service (DTS) task with an Oracle source or destination, complete the following steps:

 Enable database-level supplemental logging

-Check if database-level supplemental logging is enabled.
+Check whether database-level supplemental logging is already enabled.

-SUPPLEME SUP SUP -------- --- --- IMPLICIT YES YESEnable minimal supplemental logging for the database.
+SUPPLEME SUP SUP -------- --- --- IMPLICIT YES YESEnable minimal supplemental logging.

-SELECT supplemental_log_data_min, supplemental_log_data_pk,supplemental_log_data_ui FROM v$database;
+SELECT supplemental_log_data_min, supplemental_log_data_pk, supplemental_log_data_ui FROM v$database;

 Enable table-level supplemental logging